 Lastly, according to wallet investors, ADA will reach $5 in one year.
 And it will reach $13 by 2026.

-Ethereum has a significant advantage over Cardano when it comes to decentralized finance.
-It has the biggest share of DeFi applications, and with the upcoming launch of Ethereum 2.0., the second biggest blockchain will become faster and more eco-friendly.
+Ethereum has a significant advantage over Cardano when it comes to decentralised finance.
+It has the biggest share of DeFi applications, and with the upcoming launch of Ethereum 2.0., the second-biggest blockchain will become faster and more eco-friendly.

-On the other hand, Ethereum 2.0. is still a long way away, and Cardano has already addressed its biggest flaw: smart contract implementation.
+On the other hand, Ethereum 2.0. is still far away, and Cardano has already addressed its biggest flaw: smart contract implementation.
 The Alonzo hard fork will bring smart contracts to Cardano and the potential for a new DeFi ecosystem.

-Cardano has seen unprecedented growth in market capitalization over the last six months, and Ethereum continues to be a growing project.
+Cardano has seen unprecedented growth in market capitalisation over the last six months, and Ethereum continues to be a growing project.

 For Cardano vs Ethereum, buying one or the other is an investment in the future of their respective technologies.